Equity Commitment

-Continuing efforts to direct our work in helping to create equitable, anti-racist environments and systems for the youth and families we serve.
+MCCOY will work to create equitable, anti-racist, anti-biased environments and systems for the youth and families.

-Adopted in 2021 and implementation initiated in 2022, MCCOY’s Equity and Anti-racist Commitment outlines internal and external best practices, policies, and responsibilities.
-It acknowledges work already completed in previous years and lays a strong foundation.
+MCCOY’s equity commitment outlines internal and external best practices, policies, and responsibilities.
+It acknowledges work already completed in previous years and lays a strong foundation for our work going forward.
 Most importantly, it secures an ongoing commitment to remain equitable and ethical in all facets of our organization, in our culture, and our service to youth and families.

 Ongoing Progress

-MCCOY has taken a firmer public stance on issues that disproportionately impact children and families in minoritized communities through public statements, policy work, testimonies, letter campaigns, and more.
+MCCOY has taken a firmer public stance on issues that disproportionately impact children and families in minoritized and underserved communities through public statements, policy work, testimonies, letter campaigns, and more.

-In 2022, we held 17 learning opportunities focused on equity and inclusion, totaling 30 hours of diversity, equity, and inclusion focused learning opportunities for the community.
+Each year, we offer a menu of learning opportunities focused on equity and inclusion for the community.
 We are committed to ongoing learning both internally and as a provider to the community.

 Equity in Mental Health Access